18F/18f.gsa.gov/_posts/2016-05-02-from-spreadsheet-to-api-to-app-a-better-contract-forecast-tool.md

-The [GSA Office of Small Business Utilization](http://www.gsa.gov/portal/category/21015) (OSBU) is required to compile projections of contracting opportunities that small, -small disadvantaged, and women-owned businesses may be able to perform.
+The [GSA Office of Small Business Utilization](http://www.gsa.gov/portal/category/21015) (OSBU) is required to compile projections of contracting opportunities that small, disadvantaged, and women-owned businesses may be able to perform.
 However, GSA was only publishing their own agency data — thus requiring businesses to go to dozens of agency web sites just to find forecast information for those agencies.

-![A screenshot of a OSBU's original spreadsheet]({{site.baseurl}}/assets/blog/osbu-forecast/spreadsheet.jpg) *OSBU's original vendor forecast featured hundreds of rows of difficult-to-sort data*
+![A screenshot of a OSBU's original spreadsheet]({{site.baseurl}}/assets/blog/osbu-forecast/spreadsheet.jpg) *OSBU's original vendor forecast featured thousands of rows of complex data*

 As 18F began development, we spoke with a variety of small businesses across the country to learn what information is most important to them